 The CHOOSE formula returns a value from a list using a given position or index.
 For example, CHOOSE(3,” value1″,” value2″,” value3″) returns “value3” since value3 is the 3rd value listed after the index number.

 The LARGE function retrieves numeric values based on their position in a list when sorted by value.
-The SMALL function retrieves numeric values based on their position in a list when sorted by value.
+The SMALL function retrieves numeric values based on their place in a list when sorted by value.